Country of Origin

 Review component retail: $25'000/pr

 In its 6th incarnation, a single now active woofer has migrated to the bottom front whilst the rear sports a floating terminal plate for Zu's so-called Griewe loading.
-For the first time ever that orients vertically rather than uses the floor with a fixed or variable gap as the Druid still does.
+For the first time ever that orients horizontally rather than uses the floor with a fixed or variable gap as the Druid still does.

 The only 'print' review I found on Definition 6 is by ex contributor Michael Lavorgna.
 He loved it so much as to award it his Favorite distinction shown in the above banner.
 Such solitary coverage seemed a peculiar state of affairs for Zu's flagship speaker.
 If Sean Casey had a set in Europe, perhaps I could reload?
 "We would love for you to give them a go.
 We don't have a set in the EU.
 Let me know what colour is interesting and we'll get a set built."

 Given that the colour should be something he could resell, I sent Sean this photo of our listening room.
 Could he pick a blue that would look good and have popular appeal beyond its stay in County Clare?
+"Will do.
+Love the look of the room.
+I lean blue-teal and will do it candy so the okoumé figurations pop."
 Though his Soul 6 usually occupies our TV rig, I'd recently set it up in our main system to welcome an in-bound 10wpc FirstWatt SIT4 amplifier.
 Low-power amps are for high-sensitivity speakers.
 It's a fringe breed where Zu has some of the least fussy most carefree options I know of.
 Whilst the SIT4 would have flown the coop by then, I'd still have a SIT3.
 Yet Zu's hard-hung widebander built upon a pro-audio platform is a very rugged customer.
 It does equally well off high-power amps, even class D. Our 250-watt class AB 2.5MHz Kinki Studio EX-B7 monos above are on that task force.

 With nearly 20 years since my first encounter, Definition has grown up a wee bit.
 It's still on the same footprint but now 137cm tall.
 The Eminence LAB-12 woofer still faced down on the IV precursor.
 The 6's line-of-sight orientation should increase shockwave impact of low-bass transients.
-With the vertical 'acoustic impedance adaption' scheme now on the widebanders, their response reportedly extends to 35Hz.
+With the 'acoustic impedance adaption' scheme on the widebanders, their response reportedly extends to 35Hz.
 The active sealed woofer's coverage has shrunk to just 1st-octave duty.

 The cabinet construction too differs from the original by consisting of thin-wall Okoumé ply.
 Lower mass stores less energy.
 Lower weight also ships and manoeuvres easier; though with all the driver magnets and electronics still amounts to 115lbs.
 The widebanders too are radically different.
 As the below photo from Michael's review shows clearly, they're now dual-concentric sorts repurposed from Soul 6 so with tweeters down their throats.
 That makes the extra tweeter between them truly a 'super' tweeter.
 We also appreciate the black-trim option which against this mirror-gloss white lacquer of Michael's samples creates higher contrast than the natural aluminium.
 Between the trim, bolt and paint/veneer cab options, Zu give us lots of accessorizing rope.
 Sean will supply whatever we request but isn't in the marriage counselling biz.
 Best check with your interior decorator before hanging yourself with lime green in the dog house?